yasingencnet/yasingencnet/src/travel/9-days-in-ukraine/9-days-in-ukraine.md

 layout: layouts/post.njk
 ---

 If you are looking for cheap travel, Ukraine must be your first next destination.
-Me and my 2 friends decided to prepare our backpack and explore this beautiful country.
-My plan is stay 3 days in each city.
-First Odesa, than Lviv and Kyiv.
+I and my 2 friends decided to prepare our backpacks and explore this beautiful country.
+I plan to stay 3 days in each city.
+First Odesa, then Lviv and Kyiv.

 ## Ready to Go!